 >> Schedule: you can set the sync task to run periodically.
 There are five modes supported: Daily, Weekly, Monthly, Event triggers, USB plug in.
 You may upgrade to AOMEI Backupper Professional to enjoy the last two modes.

-▪ If you delete the original Documents folder in C drive, the sync task will become invalid; that is, the task can’t run anymore.
+▪ If you delete the original Documents folder of the C drive, the synchronization task will be invalid.
+That is, the task can no longer run.

 ▪ If you want to sync the Desktop, Downloads, Music and Pictures folders at the same time, repeat clicking “Add Folder” in Step 3.

 Solution 2: move user folder from C to D with Windows built-in feature